 New Orleans Museum of Art and Sculpture Garden

 The New Orleans Museum of Art, the city's oldest fine arts institution, has a magnificent permanent collection of more than 40,000 objects, valued in excess of 200 million dollars.
 The collection is noted for its extraordinary strengths in French and American art, photography, glass, and African and Japanese works.

 The Mercedes-Benz Superdome

-The Superdome is home to our beloved New Orleans Saints.
+The Superdome is home to our beloved New Orleans Saints, and for 38 years, it was also home to Tulane Green Wave football.
 The Saints' Super Bowl victory in February of 2010 was undoubtedly one of the most exciting times in New Orleans recent history!

 National WWII Museum

-Dedicated in 2000 as The National D-Day Museum and designated by Congress as the country's official World War II Museum, this remarkable attraction illuminates the American experience during the WWII era with moving personal stories, historic artifacts and powerful interactive displays.
+Dedicated in 2000 as The National D-Day Museum and designated by Congress as the country's official World War II Museum, this remarkable attraction that continues to expand illuminates the American experience during the WWII era with moving personal stories, historic artifacts, and powerful interactive displays.

 Did You Know?